top of page

 Symptoms: AC short happens while the unit is generating at or near rated power.

-*Note, it looks like the latest version of the motherboard (2023-08-09) is attempting to fix this by adding 2 relays that engage the AC lines when the 12 V DC is powered on.
+*Note, it looks like a later version of the motherboard (2023-08-09) might invadvertainly fix this by adding 2 relays that engage the AC lines when the 12 V DC is powered on or after the microprocessor powers up.

 Detail explanation: